Preset — Ready-to-Use Evasion Combinations

 Package: evasion/preset Platform: Windows only Detection: Varies by preset (Low for Minimal, Medium for Stealth, High for Aggressive)

-Preset bundles the most common evasion techniques into three opinionated configurations keyed on risk tolerance.
+Preset bundles the most common evasion techniques into four opinionated configurations keyed on risk tolerance.
 Each preset returns []evasion.Technique for use with evasion.ApplyAll().

 How It Works